piotrmgs/LocalCrEquiv/README.md

 ---

-# 6. Verification of Local C^r-Equivalence (Cross-Entropy Experiment)
+# 6. Verification of Local $C^r$-Equivalence (Cross-Entropy Experiment)

-File: cifar10_crossentropy_verification.py
+File: `cifar10_crossentropy_verification.py`

-This script verifies the local C^r-equivalence condition for the Cross-Entropy loss landscape using the trained CNN model on the CIFAR-10 dataset.
+This script verifies the local $C^r$-equivalence condition for the Cross-Entropy loss landscape using the trained CNN model on the CIFAR-10 dataset.

 How to Run:
 1. Ensure the trained model file `model_cnn_cifar10.pt` exists.
 2. Specify the correct paths:
    - Replace `[...]` in `model_path` with the path to `model_cnn_cifar10.pt`.
    - Replace `[...]` in `output_path` with the directory where you want to save the results.
+3. Run the script: `cifar10_crossentropy_verification.py`.

 Example output:
 - A text file `ratios_results.txt` containing: